 RANDOLPH COLLEGE (Dallas County).
 In 1899 Randolph Clarkqv accepted the offer of the residents of Lancaster to build a plant to support him in the establishment of a college.
 With Clark as president and his son-in-law, Robert F. Holloway, as business manager and professor of mathematics, the school was operated from 1899 to 1902.
 Elzy Dee Jennings was one of the graduates.
 The curriculum included science, music, art, and elocution.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Colby D. Hall, "RANDOLPH COLLEGE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/kbr02.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Colby D. Hall, "Randolph College," accessed March 29, 2017, http://www.tshaonline.org/handbook/online/articles/kbr02.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.